What Does an Event Planner Do?

 - Evaluation: This involves answering the questions regarding the delivery of the final production.

 The job prospects for event, meeting and convention planners are excellent.
-The U.S. Bureau of Labor Statistics (BLS) forecasts a much faster than average job growth of 33% from 2012-2022, and event planners who hold a bachelor's degree, professional experience and the Certified Meeting Professional (CMP) credential may stand out in the job market.
+The U.S. Bureau of Labor Statistics (BLS) forecasts job growth of 10% from 2014-2024.
 Also listed by the BLS, the median annual salary of event planners was $46,490 in 2014.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: